 That said, if you want to get a head start, you can start seeds indoors before last frost.
 I recommend you use 4-inch peat pots so you can plant the whole thing in the outdoor container when it’s time, minimizing root disturbance.

 - If not: After all threat of frost has passed, direct sow outdoors in the container you plan to use for the season.
-Use high-quality potting soil and mix in slow-release organic fertilizer pellets or aged compost or manure.
+Use high-quality potting soil (I like the old standby Miracle-Gro Potting Mix) and mix in slow-release organic fertilizer pellets or aged compost or manure.

 - After they’re planted, seeds should germinate in 1-2 weeks.